Skip to main content

 TRAININGS

-Although we do provide one-time trainings, from our experience, meaningful organizational change requires sustained exposure to this content.
+From our experience, meaningful organizational change requires sustained exposure to this content.
 As such, we recommend organizations bundle our trainings into a training series.
 Health Justice also custom designs facilitated trainings and workshops based on clients’ specific needs.

 Naming and Discussing Racism